RogerLuo-Code/coding-practice/docs/lc-solutions/lc0300-0399/lc0378-kth-smallest-element-in-a-sorted-matrix.md

 **number range** to find the kth smallest number.

-- At the beginning, the number range is between the smallest number at the top left corner of the matrix and the largest number at the bottom lower corner.
+- At the beginning, the number range is between the smallest number at the top left corner of the matrix and the largest number at the bottom right corner.
 - Then find the middle number.
 The middle number is not necessarily an element in the matrix.
 - To decide whether to move left or right, we need to count numbers smaller than or equal to middle in the matrix.